j0ly/FirstProject/README.md

 1. Start OWASP ZAP and check the proxy port from the "Tools / Options... / Local Proxy" menu.
 2. Start the browser and modify the proxy settings to match that port.
 The proxy server address should be 127.0.0.1.
 3. **Don't use proxy for addresses starting with: https://***
   * Note that this will simulate the real man-in-the-middle situation, as the attacker would not be able to see what happens inside a SSL connection (unless the victim ignores the sertificate warning, of course).
+It would also simulate an unsecured WIFI eavesdropping situation.